DanielFDA/sei-project-2/README.md

 After that we created a variable called options tasked with running the function getOptions which would give us all the quotes and the quizquote that would be the right answer for that round.
 Then we stored everything inside the Options state and stored the author from the right quote of the round in another state so we could compare it for the following rounds.
 At last we set the right quote to a state called quizQuote.

-Then all that was left to do was create the function that would take care of handling the game
+Then all that was left to do was create the function that would take care of handling the game.

 ```js
   const handleGame = (e) => {